harpreetkhalsagtbit/jsonQuery/README.md

 # Quality Assurance
 Since the code is same as [Dojox/Json/Query] (https://github.com/maqetta/dojox/blob/master/json/query.js).
 Its Quality is also same.
 Because it is in [Dojox](https://github.com/dojo/dojox) not in [Dojo](https://github.com/dojo/dojo), it may have some issues.

+## License and Copyright

+The jsonQuery is dual licensed under BSD 3-Clause and AFL same as Dojo Toolkit.
+For more information on the license please see the [License Information][].
+The Dojo Toolkit is Copyright (c) 2005-2018, The JS Foundation.
+All rights reserved.